Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Unlike carnivorous cats, dogs are omnivores and can get their nutrients from a variety of foods, including animal protein, fruits, vegetables, and grains.
-Grains are a great source of nutrients, such as linoleic acid and vitamin E, both of which dogs require for good health.
-The Food and Drug Administration has also warned that grain-free dog food might contribute to the development of a troubling heart disease called dilated cardiomyopathy.
-The link is not conclusive and more research is needed.
-However, caution may be needed when choosing a grain-free dog food and a balanced recommendation is to avoid foods with legumes in the top 4 ingredients by weight.
-Instead choose a food option that includes healthy whole grains as part of the overall recipe.
+Grains are a great source of nutrients, such as linoleic acid and vitamin E, which dogs require for good health.
+The Food and Drug Administration has also warned that grain-free dog food might contribute to developing a troubling heart disease called dilated cardiomyopathy.
+The link is not conclusive, and more research is needed.
+However, caution may be needed when choosing a grain-free dog food, and a balanced recommendation is to avoid foods with legumes in the top four ingredients by weight.
+Instead, choose a food that includes healthy whole grains as part of the recipe.

-It is proposed that it is not the fact per se that the food is grain free that is the problem, but more that grain free or boutique diets rely on other nutrient sources.
-The inclusion of peas and other legumes such as lentils or chickpeas is needed in these diets to provide adequate nutrition in place of grains like rice and corn and this may be where the problem lies.
+It is proposed that it is not the fact per se that the food is grain-free that is the problem, but more than grain-free or boutique diets rely on other nutrient sources.
+The inclusion of peas and other legumes, such as lentils or chickpeas, is needed in these diets to provide adequate nutrition in place of grains like rice and corn, and this may be where the problem lies.
 Research is ongoing.

 Border collie holding food bowl